sealfur/sealfur-com/src/reference-clippings.md

 ---
-title: 'References'
+title: "References"
-description: 'News articles and other references, collected and tagged for future reference.'
+description: "News articles and other references, collected and tagged for future reference."
-layout: 'layouts/home.html'
+layout: "layouts/bookmarks.html"
 intro:
-  subtitle: 'Things I’ve found around the web that might be referred to from time-to-time'
+  subtitle: "Things I’ve found around the web that might be referred to from time-to-time"
 ---

 For example